d4n3sh/thedaneshproject/content/posts/2008-02-29-deluge-bittorrent-client-0585-released.md

 Changes made to this version shown below,

   * Fix force recheck
-  * auto scraping of tracker if it doesn&#8217;t report number of peers on reply
+  * auto scraping of tracker if it doesn't report number of peers on reply
   * fix web seed proxy preference
   * Fix adding of duplicate torrents
   * Fix timers for saving fastresume and uploaded memory